utsa-lib-cedish/mapbox-layers/README.md

 export default Map;
 ```

-You should now see the boundary lines for Mexican municipalities.
+When we look at the map, we can now see the boundary lines for Mexican municipalities.

 ![See boundaries in Mapbox](markdown-images/gis-6.png "A map of Mexico showing the boundaries of all municipalities")